JoshuaSkootsky/my-site-blog/content/posts/scripting-shell-node.md

 ```
 With fs, it's possible to make directories and write to files.
 Node can do that natively.
 Unfortunately, the useful behavior of `mkdir -p` can't be done with vanilla Node.js in Windows.

-So, we need to move on:
+So, we need to move on.

 ## Writing an AST and Compiler